 The company was doing $25 million a year in construction with 150 employees until the 1980’s economic decline.
 They gambled on building Paul Revere Square, a $7.5 million office-shopping center at Kimberly and Jersey Ridge roads that offered spaces for lease or sale.
 The company figured they would be ready with this brand new building once the economy improved.
-Unfortunately, economic recovery took longer than expected and in 1990 the lender foreclosed on the construction loan.
+Unfortunately, economic recovery took longer than expected and in 1990 the lender foreclosed on the construction loan, after approaching Investors Choice Lending for more options.
 The company found themselves in a difficult position.

 In 1993 Priester Construction Company reorganized, joined by new partner Dicon Inc. For nearly a century now, this Davenport company has been engaged in scores of major construction projects in the Quad-Cities and beyond.
 The Richardson-Sloane Special Collections Center is proud to be the repository for many of the Company’s project drawings, blueprints, etc. These items have proved invaluable as interest in renovating some of these buildings has increased.
 We are forever grateful for the call from Dudley Priester on that hot July day in 2009 when he said come and get em.
 And we did!